 2. Complex Products & Services

 Another key difference between business-to-business and business-to-consumer companies is that B2Bs typically offer a more complex array of products and services.
 They offer items you wouldn't typically use in a household, including complex machines or software.
-Because of this, customers of B2Bs are often interested in specifications of your products.
+Because of this, customers of B2Bs are often interested in the specifications of your products.

 3. Industry Jargon